 Train timetable and fares from Bangkok to Ayutthaya (see Northern Line)

-Buses for Ayutthaya depart at regular intervals throughout the day from Bangkok’s Northern Bus Terminal at Mo Chit.
-Depending on traffic and number of stops, journey time can range from 1.5-2 hours with a fare of between 35-45 Baht.
+Buses and mini-vans for Ayutthaya depart at regular intervals throughout the day from Bangkok’s Northern Bus Terminal at Mo Chit.
+Depending on traffic and number of stops, journey time can range from 1.5-2 hours with a fare of between 35-60 Baht.

 In the absence of a public passenger boat service to Ayutthaya, a number of private companies fill the void by operating tours.
 A typical day tour from Bangkok involves a cruise to Ayutthaya, lunch, a tour of the main temples and a return trip by road.

 ♦ Accommodation in Thailand: compare hotel prices & reviews with Agoda* or Booking.com*

 ♦ Plan your trip: Thailand advice and frequently asked questions